Frequently Asked Questions (FAQs)

 Who is subject to a background check?

-All offers of employment extended to external candidates are contingent upon successful completion of a background check.
+All offers of employment extend to external candidates are contingent upon successful completion of a background check.
 This includes candidates for management and professional (M&P) positions, clerical and technical (C&T) positions, service and maintenance (S&M) positions, casual service and maintenance positions, postdoctoral/postgraduate fellows and associates, and, beginning March 15, 2013, all temporary employees.

 Who conducts the background checks?